wbond/packagecontrol.io/tasks.md

    packages that have not been seen in the past hour.
 Only crawls 200 sources per run.

+- `deploy` - uses SSH to deploy the latest copy of code on GitHub to the server

  - `gather_system_stats` - pulls in updated info about the number of users, packages, labels and installs, bytes served, etc for the previous day.

  - `generate_channel_json` - builds the `channel.json` file that contains the
    `2.0` schema version channel info used by Package Control 2.x.

+ - `generate_channel_v3_json` - builds the `channel_v3.json` file that contains
+   the `3.0.0` schema version channel info used by Package Control 3.x.

  - `generate_legacy_channel_json` - build the `repositories.json` file that
    contains the `1.2` schema version channel info used by Package Control 1.x.